Adiabatic Quantum Computing: Algorithms

 \subsection{The glued trees problem}

 Consider two binary trees, each of depth $n$.
 Each tree has $\sum_{j=0}^n {2^j} = 2^{n+1}-1$ vertices, for a total of $N = 2^{n+2} -2$ vertices, each labelled by a randomly chosen $2n$-bit string.
 The two trees are randomly glued as shown in Fig.~\ref{fig:gluedtrees}.
 More specifically, choose a leaf on the left end at random and connect it to a leaf on the right end chosen at random.
 Then connect the latter to a leaf on the left chosen randomly among the remaining ones, and so on, until every leaf on the left is connected to two leaves on the right (and vice versa).
 This creates a random cycle that alternates between the leaves of the two trees.
 The problem is, starting from the left root, to find a path to the right root in the smallest possible number of steps, while traversing the tree as in a maze.
 I.e., keeping a record of one's moves is allowed, but at any given vertex one can only see the adjacent vertices.
 More formally, an oracle outputs the adjacent vertices of a given input vertex (note that the roots of the trees are the only vertices with adjacency two, so it is easy to check if the right root was found).
 The problem is, given the name of the left root and access to the oracle, to find the name of the right root in the smallest number of queries.
 Classical algorithms require at least a sub-exponential in $n$ number of oracle calls, but there exists a polynomial-time quantum algorithm based on quantum walks for solving this problem \cite{Childs:2003}.
-A polynomial-time quantum adiabatic algorithm was given in \cite{Somma:2012kx}, which we now review.
+A polynomial-time quantum almost-adiabatic algorithm was given in \cite{Somma:2012kx}.
+The qualifier ``almost" is important: the algorithm is not adiabatic during the entire evolution, since it explicitly requires a transition from the ground state to the first excited state and back.
+We now review the algorithm, which (so far) provides the only example of a (sub-)exponential almost-adiabatic quantum speedup.

 Let us denote the bit-string corresponding to the first root by $a_0$ and the second root by $a_{N-1}$.
 Define the diagonal (in the computational basis) Hamiltonians \beq H_0 = - \ketbra{a_0}{a_{0}} \ , \quad H_1 = - \ketbra{a_{N-1}}{a_{N-1}} \ , \eeq and the states \beq \ket{c_j} = \frac{1}{\sqrt{N_j}} \sum_{i \in j\mathrm{-th \ column}} \ket{a_i}\ , \eeq which are a uniform superposition over the vertices in the $j$-th column with $N_j = 2^j$ for $0 \leq j \leq n$ and $N_j = 2^{2n +1 -j}$ for $n+1 \leq j \leq 2n+1$.
 Note that $\ket{c_0} = \ket{a_0}$ and $\ket{c_{2n+1}} = \ket{a_{N-1}}$.
 Let us define the Hamiltonian $A$ associated with the oracle as having the following non-zero matrix elements: \beq \bra{c_j} A \ket{c_{j+1}} = \left\{ \right. \eeq